 VICE: You said it's been quite a manic weekend.
 What have you been up to?

-Iain: We just played to 3,000 people in Germany, then drove back here.
+Iain: We just played to three thousand people in Germany, then drove back here.
 Knackered mate.
 Looking forward to a well deserved rest.

-That's festival season for you though.
+That's festival season for you, though.
 It all culminates with Glastonbudget, the tribute act Glasto.
-There's thousands of people there.
+There are thousands of people there.
 It's a great laugh.

-We've been doing this 13 years.
-I used to – and still do – make my own music and this sort of started as a bit of a laugh, just me and three other lads who just loved the Foo Fighters.
+We've been doing this thirteen years.
+I used to—and still do—make my own music, and this sort of started as a bit of a laugh, just me and three other lads who just loved the Foo Fighters.
 We started off playing in pubs and local venues (we're based over in Bradford/Leeds).

 Do you ever get a bit jaded with it?
 It must be energy-sucking sometimes, and utterly bizarre at points.

 Honestly, nah.
 It is knackering, of course.
 And yeah, it can be mad at points.
-It's like people wanting selfies with me, I always want to make sure they do actually know I'm not Dave?
+It's like people wanting selfies with me, I always want to make sure they do actually know I'm not Dave.
 Like, for real.
-Before selfies it was autographs.
+Before selfies, it was autographs.
 Why would you want my autograph?
 It's mad.
 But it's all a total laugh and a real buzz.
-Playing in front of crowds, entertaining folk who might never get a chance to see a band like the Foo Fighters.
+Playing in front of crowds, entertaining folks who might never get a chance to see a band like the Foo Fighters.

 We just offer some fun at a fraction of the cost.
 You can have a sing along and a jump around, it's great.
-There's honestly no egos in our band.
+There are honestly no egos in our band.
 I mean, how can you not keep your feet on the ground?
-I'm not naming any names but there are some people on the circuit who have trouble breaking character and you just want to shake them and say, 'Come on mate!'
+I'm not naming any names, but there are some people on the circuit who have trouble breaking character, and you just want to shake them and say, "Come on, mate!"

-We do take it seriously though.
-Folk have paid money and deserve the best you can give.
+We do take it seriously, though.
+Folks have paid money and deserve the best you can give.
 There are others that take the piss, which isn't on.
-But 90% of people we meet are great.
+But ninety percent of people we meet are great.

 Are there rivalries?
 A couple of other people I've spoken to mentioned that.